 The economic costs of violence

-The economic impact of violence on the global economy in 2016 was $14.3 trillion in purchasing power parity (PPP),
+The economic impact of violence on the global economy in 2020 was around $14 trillion in purchasing power parity (PPP),

 NB – What’s above is just an overview – I strongly recommend you explore the data further at Vision of Humanity!